 The Artists & Makers Portrait Project

-Every day the light is different (like the weather).
-Sometimes it's bright and contrasty and sometimes soft and subdued.
-Where each artist sits or stands in relation to the windows determines how the light plays across their face, creating shadows and highlights and offering a unique and interesting look.
+Every day the light is different Sometimes bright and contrasty and sometimes soft and subdued.
+Where each artist sits or stands in relation to the light determines how it plays across their face, creating shadows and highlights and offering a unique and interesting look.

-The First Wave is being exhibited during May 2021 at the South Harrison Street Outdoor Gallery in Frenchtown.
-The gallery is located just off of Bridge Street next to the Eddy Building.
+The South Harrison Street Outdoor Gallery is locacted in Frenchtown, just off Bridge Street, next to the Eddy Building where my studio, Brokaw Photography is located.
 It is diagonally across from the big white TD Bank.
 The Google address is 34 Bridge Street, Frenchtown, NJ 08825.

-Google knows about the gallery,l so just ask it how to get there.
+Google knows about the gallery, so you can just ask it for directions.
+The exhibitions are open 24/7.